hchsueh/Diagnosing.Alzheimer.Disease/README.md

 #### Supplemental features added to the baseline data
 __In addition to the ADNI2 entries within ADNIMERGE.csv, we incorporate two additional datsets:__

 1. __Data on patients’ medications using the ADNI dataset__: `ADMCPATIENTDRUGCLASSES_20170512.csv`.
-We construct four new features, or predictors, for AD diagnosis that are comprised of components within the drug dataset that qualify as one of our four categories for analysis: calcium supplements, vitamin D supplements, blood-thinning drugs, and cholesterol-lowering drugs.
+We construct four new features, or predictors, for diagnosis (DX_bl) that are comprised of components within the drug dataset that qualify as one of our four categories for analysis: calcium supplements, vitamin D supplements, blood-thinning drugs, and cholesterol-lowering drugs.
 For a complete list of specific drug and supplement names, please see Appendix F. Importantly, taking any of these medications does not disqualify a patient from participating as part of the ADNI cohort.[15]

 2. __Data on patients’ cerebrospinal fluid (CSF) biomarker levels of amyloid-beta (Aβ) and tau (TAU and P-TAU)__ using the ADNI dataset, `UPENNbiomk9041917.csv`.
 This data was produced by the ADNI Biomarker Core Laboratory, which is directed by John Trojanowski, M.D. and co-directed by Leslie Shaw, Ph.D. at the University of Pennsylvania.